GettysburgDataScience/DS325-Notes/_sources/00_Resources/setup.md

 The following walks you through setting up Python and the programming environment for this course.
 You will be installing the following on your personal computer:

+ - **OneDrive** - A cloud-based file-hosting service maintained by Microsoft.
+As a Gettysburg student, you get a 1TB OneDrive account.
+OneDrive allows you to sync files between computers and access your files from any web interface.
+Your classwork should be stored in a OneDrive directory, safeguarding your work against any mishaps that might befall your personal computer.

  - **Anaconda** - a distribution of Python targeted to a scientific (and data scientific) user base.
 Anaconda installs with most of the scientific packages you should need for this course.
 Those that do not come prepackaged, we can add using conda (Anaconda's package management utility).

- - **JupyterLab** -  IPython Notebooks (.ipynb) are Python files that interleave code, code outputs, and written documentation.
-They are one of the most popular file formats for data analysis.
-JupyterLab (**Ju**lia **Py**thon **R** Lab) is an environment for writing and running IPython Notebooks.
+ - **VS Code** - VS (Visual Studio) Code is a Microsoft IDE (Integrated Development Environment) that supports numerous programming languages.
+IDEs provide added functionality to improve your coding quality and productivity.
+VS Code is one of many available IDEs and my personal preference.

 If you already have a different Python installation and/or IDE set up on your computer, you do *not* need to additionally install the Anaconda package and VS Code.
 These are my recommendations for students starting out with these tools.

- - **OneDrive** - A cloud-based file-hosting service maintained by Microsoft.
-As a Gettysburg student, you get a 1TB OneDrive account.
-OneDrive allows you to sync files between computers and access your files from any web interface.
-Your classwork should be stored in a OneDrive directory, safeguarding your work against any mishaps that might befall your personal computer.

 ``````{admonition} An Aside on File Systems